Puttu: Serving

 There are also many improvisations and experiments done on puttu in Kerala.
 Wheat and maize flours are used instead of rice in certain parts.
 There are also puttu-specialised restaurants that serve it with different fillings.

 Variations

 Some variations of puttu use other grains such as wheat flour, ragi (finger millet) flour, tapioca and corn flour.
 The layered filling of coconut can be replaced by other foods, such as egg curry or banana.
 Puttu prepared in a ball shape are called manipputtu.
 Puttu can also be made using bamboo rice.

 Muslims in Kerala eat a version of puttu called irachiputti in which rice is layered with spiced mincemeat.

 Puttu is also very common in Mauritius.
 It is usually sold by hawkers and is served as a snack.
-It is often misspelled poutou and should be spelled putu in Mauritian Creole.
+It is often misspelled poutou, and should be spelled putu in Mauritian Creole.
 The ingredients are the same—rice flour, sugar and desiccated coconut, but cooked in metal cylinders.

+In Hindu mythology

+In Tamil Nadu, puttu is mentioned in a common legend and related festival involving Shiva.
+This legend is known as the puttuku mann sumantha lilai (translated from Tamil as "the divine game of moving sand in exchange for puttu").
+It describes how, following a flood of the Vaigai River, King Arimarthana of the Pandya dynasty ordered his subjects to carry sand to plug breaches in the river bank.
+An aged woman named Vanthiammai is said to have been unable to carry out this duty, whereupon Shiva is said to have appeared in the guise of a manual laborer named Chokkan.
+The deity offered to move the sand in her stead, in exchange for puttu, which would serve as his wage.
+After eating the puttu, Chokkan instead fell asleep on the river bank.
+Seeing this, the king became enraged and struck him with a cane.
+It is claimed that instead of harming Chokkan, the cane blow was felt by all bystanders, including the king himself.
+Chokkan subsequently revealed his true form as Shiva, granted Vanthiammai moksha, and caused the floods to recede.
+This myth is re-enacted yearly during the puttu tiruvila portion of the Avani Mula festival at the Meenakshi Sundareswarar Temple in the Puttuthoppu region of Arappalayam, a neighborhood of Madurai.
+Puttu is commonly sold and distributed at the festival.